megasnort/fork-cms-module-elo-rating/README.md

 Fork CMS Module - Elo-rating
 ==========================

-Imagine you're playing some game (chess, pool, football ...) regularly at your company, school, neighbourhood ... and you want to keep score of who's the best, without having to organise knock-out tournaments (which is a hassle).
+Imagine you're playing some game (chess, pool, football ...) regularly at your company, school, neighbourhood ... and you want to keep score of who's the best without having to organise knock-out tournaments (which is a hassle).

 Comes in: ***The Elo-rating Module for Fork CMS***